MyNameIsTrez/transcendence/commands.md

 `\c postgres`

-Testing the database:
+Getting all users from the database:

-`curl localhost:4242/api/users -H 'Content-Type: application/json' -d '{"firstName":"Foo","lastName":"Bar"}'`
+`curl localhost:4242/api/users`

 ## Without entering psql